 Many organizations touch the lives of foster youth in some way.
 Each has a specific purpose and limited resources.
 The Silicon Valley Children’s Fund works with all of them to advance the interests of foster children.
 We partner with educational institutions, community-based organizations, and public agencies to build our joint institutional capacity and deliver services that transform our youth into successful and self-sustaining adults.

 That is what makes SVCF unique.
-Where we pinpoint critical needs, we fund initiatives to meet them.
-But funding alone isn’t enough for success.
-We also provide leadership, form collaborations, and ensure accountability.
+We pinpoint critical services and design and pilot innovative initiatives to help fill the gap.
+We provide leadership, form collaborations, and ensure accountability.